openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-The evaluation of a multiplication operator '\*' never throws an error despite possible overflow, underflow or loss of information.
+The evaluation of a multiplication operator '\*' never throws an error despite possible overflow, underflow, or loss of information.

 .. index::
    NaN